brillout/wildcard-api/docs/intro.template.md

 yes,
 GraphQL is more powerful.

+But,
-But, from the perspective of a frontend you are developing, everything the backend can do is only one JavaScript function away:
+from the perspective of your frontend, everything the backend can do is only one JavaScript function away with Wildcard:

 ~~~js
 // Your Node.js server